-Unless the decision is limited by its terms to specifically identified divisions or other organizational elements, debarment, suspension or removal of an IPA firm prohibits that firm and all its divisions and other organizational elements from performing audit services.
-The OIG intends to issue decisions which have an impact on only those organizational elements of an IPA firm which were materially involved in the relevant engagement because extending the debarment to other organization elements would go beyond what is necessary to achieve the purposes of debarment, suspension or removal.
+This section has been reworded to clarify that a debarment, suspension, or removal shall have an impact on only those organizational elements of an IPA firm which were materially involved in the relevant engagement.
+Extending the debarment to other organizational elements would go beyond what is necessary to achieve the purposes of debarment, suspension or removal.

-In addition, the OIG may include in its debarment, suspension or removal of an IPA firm any firm that is an affiliate, subcontractor, joint venturer, agent or representative of the IPA firm.
-Such affiliates, etc., may be included in the decision only if such firm was materially involved in the relevant engagement and only if such affiliate, etc., was specifically named and given notice of the proposed action and an opportunity to respond.
+If there is a cause to debar, suspend, or remove, the OIG may include in its debarment, suspension or removal of an IPA firm any firm that is an affiliate, subcontractor, joint venturer, agent or representative of the IPA firm.
+An affiliate, etc., may be included in the decision only if such firm was materially involved in the relevant engagement and only if such affiliate, etc., was specifically named and given notice of the proposed action and an opportunity to respond.

-Similarly, the OIG may include in its debarment, suspension or removal of an IPA firm an individual officer director or partner responsible for the engagement, or an individual employee, independent contractor, agent, representative or other individual associated with the IPA firm.
+Similarly, the OIG may include in its debarment, suspension or removal of an IPA firm the individual officer, director or partner responsible for the engagement, or an individual employee, independent contract or, agent, representative or other individual associated with the IPA firm.
 Such individuals may be included in the decision only if specifically named and given notice of the proposed action and an opportunity to respond.
 If not named in the decision, such individuals would be prohibited from performing audit services only as a representative of the debarred firm.
 Otherwise, such individuals are not prohibited from performing audit services.

-Section 1641.4 Duration of debarment, suspension and removal
+Section 1641.4 Duration of Debarment, Suspension and Removal